StellarSand/privacy-settings/Privacy Settings/Google-Chrome-Privacy-Settings.md

 - Always use secure connections: On
 - Use secure DNS: With > NextDNS, Cloudflare or select Custom and provide URL for other secure DNS from [this list](https://privacyguides.org/providers/dns/)

+#### Site Settings
+- Additional permissions > Your device use > Don't allow sites to know when you're actively using your device
+- Additional content settings > Ads > Block ads on sites that show intrusive or misleading ads

+#### Privacy Sandbox
+- Privacy Sandbox trials: Off
+- FLoC: Off

 ## Search engine